 Mittens are both an accessory and a necessity and can be divided into three groups: work mittens, festive mittens, and gift mittens.
 Today this division remains unchanged although possibilities have expanded tremendously.
 Like any other skill, mitten knitting was originally learned in family settings and inherited from parents and grandparents.
 Neighbours learned from each other, all the while maintaining identification with their parish or county.

 However, the tumultuous twentieth century brought change and unrest.
-Social structures changed, wars and economic crises took place.
+Social structures changed, and wars and economic crises took place.
 Industry developed and there was progress in education, science and culture.
-Craft persisted in times both bad and good.
+Craft persisted in times both good and bad.

 Latvia experienced a very active cultural life after World War II.
-Weaving and handicraft groups and studios were set up by clubs and culture houses.
+Weaving and handicraft groups and studios were set up by clubs and culture houses throughout Latvia.

 The Folk Art Studio Mazsalaca will celebrate its fiftieth anniversary in 2022.
 The weaving and handicraft club was founded in 1972, and in 1982, awarded the honourary title of Folk Art Studio Mazsalaca.